By Tim Lambert

 In 1861 legislative bodies was formed for India.
 However the members were not elected.
 They were appointed by the governor-general or by provincial governors.
 Most of their members were British.
 Furthermore after the mutiny the ratio of British soldiers to Indians was increased.
 In 1877 Queen Victoria was made Empress of India.

 In the late 19th century the British created a network of railways in India.
 By 1900 there were 25,000 miles of railway in India.
 The first train made in India was built in Bombay in 1865.
 The British also built new roads across India.
 Improved communications meant the different parts of India were bought closer together and Indians began to feel a greater sense of national identity.
-In the late 19th century many newspapers were founded and they helped to mobilise public opinion.
+In the late 19th century many newspapers were founded and they helped to mobilize public opinion.

 In 1905 the British divided Bengal.
 They did this to make it easier to rule.
 This move provoked unrest in Bengal.
 People demonstrated and boycotted British goods.